lukebrady/ai-engineering/README.md

 # ai-engineering
-Learning AI Engineering in the open
+Learning AI engineering in the open